ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 public annotation HelloConfiguration Greeting on service;
 ```

-Now let’s build this annotation.
+Now, build this annotation.
 The `-c` flag is used since this module will only be used as a library.
 ```
 $ ballerina build -c hello
 ```

-If all went well, your should have a `/target` directory with the built artifacts.
+If all went well, a `/target` directory should be created with the built artifacts.
 ```
 target/
 ├── balo